emberjs/rfcs/text/0779-first-class-component-templates.md

 #### Blueprints

 Component and component test blueprints will need to be updated to support generating the new format.
-(See a forthcoming RFC for updates to testing to support this more robustly.)
+(See [RFC #0785][rfc-0785] for updates to testing to support this more robustly.)
 During the transition period, we should allow generating both.
 The rollout will follow the example of the rollout of Glimmer components with Octane:

 1. Introduce the ability to author components in the new format with a new `--strict` flag, but leave the default today’s loose mode format.
 Introduce `--loose` as an explicit flag for using today’s loose mode format.